geekJZY/geekJZY.github.io/_pages/about.md

 About Me
 -----------
-I am Ziyu Jiang, a last year Ph.D. student at VITA Group [[link](https://vita-group.github.io/index.html)] supervised by Prof. Zhangyang Wang.
-My research interests lie in Self-Supervised (SS) Learning, Efficient Training, Indoor Scene Occlusion Reasoning, etc.
+I am a researcher at NEC America Lab.
+Previously, I was a Ph.D. student at Texas A&M University supervised by Prof. Zhangyang Wang.
+My research interests lie in Self-Supervised (SS) Learning, Efficient Training, Indoor Scene Occlusion Reasoning, etc. His works are published at various top conferences such as NeurIPS, ICML, ICLR, CVPR, and ECCV.

-Self-Supervised (SS) learning is my main interest, my works improve the robustness (towards imbalancedness) and practicality (adversarial training; transferability) of SS,  which were published on Neurips 2020, ICML 2021, Neurips 2021, and ECCV 2022.
-For Efficient Training.
-I also contributes to improving the efficiency of training deep networks in terms of energy cost (Neurips 2020) and memory footprint (Neurips 2022).
-Besides, I explored the 3D vision topics like indoor scene occlusion reasoning, which was published at CVPR 2020 as an ORAL.
+I am hiring summer interns ([job link](http://tinyurl.com/yc6cdhn6)).
+The topic would be 3D simulation or generation.
+Welcome to email me with your CV if you are interested.

 Selected Publications
 ------------